NSPredicate

 Boolean Value Predicates

-: A predicate that always evaluates toTRUE
+TRUEPREDICATE: A predicate that always evaluates toTRUE.FALSEPREDICATE: A predicate that always evaluates toFALSE.

 NSCompound Predicate

-can be used in predicate format strings to create compound predicates.
-However, the same can be accomplished using an NSCompound
+We saw that AND & OR can be used in predicate format strings to create compound predicates.
+However, the same can be accomplished using an NSCompound.

 For example, the following predicates are equivalent: